njmyers/mobile-cinema/release/4.1/notes.md

 - Uses more material to print

 Overall I think the positives outweigh the negatives.
 With a single piece printed piece we could easily apply epoxy without the need for tools or special equipment and simply position the insert into place.
 With the brass threaded inserts this provides a very quick and easy way to get repeatably good results.

+2. Change power switch labeling for on/off vertical alignment

+##### Positives

+- More Clear

+3. Use a detachable speaker cable

+##### Positives

+- Less Tangle
+- Easier to put away

+##### Negatives

+- Another jack on the electrical panel
+- Another possible point of failure